zwawrzaszek/TEAM/readme.txt

 1.4.
 Add paragraph describing how we used the collaboration tool categories (new division: 2.4).
 2. HLD (LSD and LT only).
 2.1.
 Settle on base classes and/or functions for entire project (division 3.10).
 2.2.
-Add paragraph describing how we used the collaboration tool categories (add to division 2.3.).
+Add paragraph describing how we used the collaboration tool categories (add to division 2.3).
 3. UI wireframe or mockup (LUID only).
 4. First user story (DS only).
+5. Meeting prep.
+5.1.
+Vote on which leg of hierarchy to use for LLD.

+---
+Due By Thursday (2020-06-11)

+6. First use case (DS only).
+7. Sequence diagram for 1 SRS req (LUID only).
+8. LLD.
+8.1.
+Add 1 class idea to LLD Ideas.
+8.2.
+Add DB information to LLD (LT only).
+9. Meeting prep.

+---
+Due By Saturday (2020-06-13)

+10. First HLD UML diagram (LUID only).
+11. Pick and list all classes in LLD ideas (LT only).
+12. Check formatting on all documents (DS only).

 +++
 Ground Rules